RasaHQ/rasa-custom-printer-component/readme.md

 [the documentation](https://rasa.com/docs/rasa/api/custom-nlu-components/).
 Let's observe a few things here.

-0. We've created a `Printer` object that inherits from `rasa.nlu.components.Component`.
+1. We've created a `Printer` object that inherits from `rasa.nlu.components.Component`.
 1. This component does not depend on other components.
 You can confirm this by looking at the `required_components` method.
-If this component was a `CountVectorizer` then it would depend on tokens and this method would be the place where you would specify that.
+If this component was a `CountVectorizer` then it would depend on tokens being present and this method would be the place where you would specify that.
 2. Right after this method we declare `defaults = {"alias": None}`.
 This sets the default value for the `alias` setting that we could set in the `config.yml`.
 3. Right after this statement we declare `language_list = None`.
 This means that the component does not depend on a language.
-It's important to note that some components won't work for certain language.
-For example, the `ConveRTFeaturizer` will only work for the english language.
+It's important to note that some components only work for certain languages.
+For example, the `ConveRTFeaturizer` will only work for the English language.
 4. The `load`, `persist` and `train` methods are untouched and are also not relevant for this component.
 Since we're merely printing there's no need for a training phase or a phase where we load/store everything we've trained on disk.